OpenWonderLabs/node-switchbot/README.md

 The `wait()` method waits for the specified milliseconds.
 This method takes an integer representing the duration (millisecond).
 This method returns a `Promise` object.

 This method has nothing to do with Switchbot devices.
-It's just an utility method.
+It's just a utility method.
 See the section "[Quick Start](#Quick-Start)" for details of the usage of this method.

 ---------------------------------------
 ## `SwitchbotDevice` object